 Lezyne Steel Floor Drive

-or brand new bike, a pump for your bike is nothing to get overly excited about.
+Unlike a dropper seatpost or brand new bike, a pump for your bike is nothing to get overly excited about.
 That being said, buying a pump should be a one-time deal.
-Buying a pump that breaks and needs to be replaced every couple years is a poor investment.
+Get one that breaks and needs to be replaced every couple years is a poor investment.
 We feel the Lezyne Steel Floor Drive

 embodies everything that a quality pump should be.
-This pump is sturdy, easy to use, accurate, and gets the job done in a reasonable amount of time.
+This model is sturdy, easy to use, accurate, and gets the job done in a reasonable amount of time.
 Like a Napa Valley wine snob, you'll find yourself expounding on the virtues of the ABS2 (Air Bleed System) air chuck whenever you use a different pump.
-When other people are around, you'll purposely over-inflate your tires and give the ABS button a couple hits, hoping the satisfying "pfft
+When other people are around, you'll purposely over-inflate your tires and give the ABS button a couple of hits, hoping the satisfying "pfft

 pfft" sound will garner adoring stares from jealous friends.
 Until someone starts making a handle out of the tusk of a Wooly Mammoth, the varnished wooden handle of Lezyne pumps will make you turn your nose up to plastic handles.

 Read full review: Lezyne Steel Floor Drive